CrazyRedMachine/PN5180-cardio/README.md

 was working properly, and my PN5180 is not fried.
 I still recommend a Due or a 3.3V pro micro just in case.

-SPICEAPI code has been tested on Arduino UNO (but should support any SPI-capable arduino without native USB HID capabilities)
+SPICEAPI code has been tested on Arduino UNO.
+It should support any SPI-capable arduino without native USB HID capabilities but might require fine-tuning `SPICEAPI_WRAPPER_BUFFER_SIZE` and `SPICEAPI_WRAPPER_BUFFER_SIZE_STR` parameters in `PN5180-cardio.ino`.

 # Pinout